bloznelis/typioca/README.md

   * `go`

 ## Custom wordlists
-2. Create your word list in the same JSON format as the official ones [example](https://raw.githubusercontent.com/bloznelis/typioca/master/words/storage/words/common-english.json)
+1. Create your word list in the same JSON format as the official ones [example](https://raw.githubusercontent.com/bloznelis/typioca/master/words/storage/words/common-english.json).
+   - **Note:** for new-line separated word lists (like [this one](https://raw.githubusercontent.com/powerlanguage/word-lists/master/1000-most-common-words.txt)), for your convenience, you can use [this Clojure script](https://github.com/bloznelis/typioca/blob/master/words/common-word-list.clj).
+Explanation how to use it can be found [here](https://github.com/bloznelis/typioca/tree/master/words).
-1. Place your configuration to platform specific location:
+3. Place your configuration to platform specific location:

 | Platfrom | **User configuration**                                                                     |
 |----------|--------------------------------------------------------------------------------------------|